Energiz3r/robodog/README.md

 Overall status

-- Right now the code works but the robot walks poorly.
-I'm not sure yet whether it's a physical or software issue.
-I think my robot is too heavy.
+See related Git project for planned and in-progress features: https://github.com/users/Energiz3r/projects/2

-- I'm absolutely useless when it comes to 3D modelling.
+I'm absolutely useless when it comes to 3D modelling.
 The parts I've modified were done so in [123D Design](https://autodesk-123d-design.en.lo4d.com/windows), a discontinued piece of *very* basic software from Autodesk.
-If you want proper design files you'll need to make / convert them yourself
+If you want proper design files you'll need to make / convert them yourself.
+Contributions of all kind are welcome, but conversion of the 3D files to proper CAD format especially so.

-There are a couple of things that Jack's python program can do that are missing from this:
+There are a couple of features that Jack's python program can do that are missing from this, which I have no plan on adding:
 - direct keyboard control (keyboard plugged into the Pi).
 Not planning to add this as the OrangePi Zero LTS is headless-only and I can't see much use for it
-- camera following.
-Pretty awesome and key feature, but my OrangePi Zero LTS has no camera port.
-I may buy a new Pi later so I can develop this
 - direct keyboard control over the network (socket).
-A web interface with socket.io seems more practical and flexible, plus you can use your phone!
+A web interface with socket.io seems more practical and flexible, plus it works on your phone
-- gait for climbing stairs.
-On my to-do list

-Other things I have planned:
-- poses / emotes
-  - design charging base for it to sit on
-- speaker for speech / text-to-speech via LLM + Whisper
-- config management via web interface
-- turn on / off servo power via web interface